Multi-Kernel Correntropy for Robust Learning: DETERMINATION OF FREE PARAMETERS IN MMKCC

 In a practical application, there are usually two approaches to find the free parameters and the optimal model.
 The first one is an online approach, in which the model is optimized by an iterative method and at each iteration, the $3m$ free parameters are determined based on the error samples at that iteration.
 The second one is a two-stage approach, which contains two stages: 1) train the model using a simple method (usually with very few free parameters) to obtain the error samples, and determine the $3m$ free parameters based on these errors; 2) train the model again under the MMKCC with the obtained free parameters, and during the training these free parameters are fixed.
+The above procedure can be repeated until convergence and the flow chart is shown in \reffig{fig2}.

 Next, we describe how to determine the $3m$ free parameters given a model.
 First, to simplify the optimization, we just apply some clustering technique such as the K-means on the error samples to obtain the center vector ${\bm{c}^*}$ (whose elements are the clustering centers).
 Then by (23), one can easily obtain the mixture coefficient vector: